Close-up of light blue foamy bubbles created by shampoo

 If your hair is dirty the first time you use sulphate-free products, you won’t see that much foam as the shampoo will be cleansing your hair, not producing lather.
 Once your hair is clean, you’ll see more foam.

-Close-up of a shampoo bottle being squeezed into an open hand
+Close-up of a hand squeezing shampoo into an outstretched palm

 Can I use sulphate-free shampoo?